sergio-gn/acf-examples/Options function/README.md

 # Function used to display the Options page
+Code to create Options inside the wordpress panel, containing subpages in it.
+If you already have an Options page, you need to: <br/>
+1- Overwrite with the name of your Options page on the function.<br/>
-If you already have a Options page, you can simply overwrite the old name with the new one on the:
+2- Overwrite the old name with the new one on the:<br/>
-->Field Group
+->Field Group ->Settings ->Rules<br/>
-->Settings
-->Rules